THIS IS NOT A THERAPY GROUP. CURRENT CLIENTS MAY BE DISCOURAGED FROM JOINING.

 7. I identify as ____________.
 Is there a place for me in this group?

 This group is probably for you if you identify as multiracial, multiethnic, Mixed race, biracial, or bicultural.
 If you have straddled multiple cultures and identities, developing complexities and nuances, this group may be for you.
-If you are seen as a person of color in the U.S. but like a white American in your parent’s country of origin, this group may be for you.
+If you are seen as a person of color in the U.S. but like a white American in your family’s country of origin, this group may be for you.
 If you struggle with finding your place in anti-racism because of your appearance, this group may be for you.
 Still having doubts?
 Email the facilitator here: panorama-therapy.com/contact